 Post Season Highlights

-* Julia Browne won NCAA National Singles Championship and ended the year ranked #1 in the country in 2010, then entered the 2010-2011 year ranked #1.
+* Julia Browne won NCAA National Singles Championship and ended the year ranked #1 in the country in 2010.

 * Tufts team won the ITA national sportsmanship award (April 2010).

 * Tufts team moved a formerly homeless family into permanent housing.
 We fundraised the money needed, then physically moved the family into a permanent home.

 * Tufts team volunteered this year for Aceing Autism and for The Special Olympics.
 Community service is always a part of what we do as a team.